Rosanna (Ream) McMillan was born on June 26 (or 2), 1838 in Ursina, the daughter of Samuel W. and Mary (Rheims) Ream.

-Their children, all born in Iowa, were Samuel Wellington McMillan, Mary McMillan, Milton McMillan and Ellen "Ella" McMillan.
+Their children, all born in Iowa, were Samuel William McMillan, Mary McMillan, Milton McMillan and Ellen "Ella" McMillan.

 Sometime in 1860, the McMillans came to the conlusion that they wished to leave Somerset County and seek a new life of opportunity in Iowa.
 After the long voyage, they made a new home in Wapsinonoc Township, Muscatine County.
 They are shown there in the federal census of 1870, with Virginia-born farm laborer William Reynolds living under their roof.

 The McMillans remained on their Wapsinonoc farm during the 1870s.
 A.E.
 Caffee's Muscatine History and Directory of 1876-1877 notes that the McMillan farm was comprised of 125 acres and was located 20 miles from Muscatine, and four and a half miles southwest of West Liberty, where they received their mail.
-The census of 1880 shows the family remaining on their Wapsinonoc farm.
+The census of 1880 shows the family remaining on their Wapsinonoc farm, with 21-year-old farm laborer William Reynolds living with the family.
 At one point, reported the Des Moines Register, William held a sales position and was "well known" as a "representative of the Walter A. Wood Harvesting Machine Company."